 There are some pious people, sensitive souls, who balk at the fact that a woman who is mentioned in the bible as having saving faith, and especially a woman who was an ancestor of Jesus, was really so bad as to have been a harlot.
 A story has been circulating ever since the time of Josephus, who may have been the instigator of it, which says that Rahab was just an innkeeper and not really a prostitute.
 The truth is that Rahab really was a prostitute.
 She may have been a shrine or cult prostitute i.e. a woman who had sex with men as part of the worship of Baal and his consort Ashtoreth; or she may have been a common street whore who had sex with any man who would pay her for the privilege; but either way, she was a prostitute.

 But I think it unlikely that she was a shrine prostitute because as such she would probably have lived in the temple; whereas Rahab lived in a house in the defensive wall of the city.
 And in the two NT references to her, both of which call her “the harlot”, the meaning of the Greek is a common whore who accepted money for her favours.
-But it doesn’t really matter if she was a prostitute, and if she was, what kind of prostitute she was.
+But it doesn’t really matter if she was a prostitute; and if she was, what kind of prostitute she was.
 She was a prostitute at the time she met God and put her faith in him; immediately following which, she put that profession aside.
 And it is possible, even probable, that she had a family business as well.
 The passage tells us, “But she had brought them up to the roof of the house, and hid them with the stalks of flax, which she had laid in order on the roof” (Josh 2:6).
 She and her family probably made linen from the flax on the roof and sold it.
 Whether her prostitution was her main source of income we’re not told – but she is known as Rahab the harlot, not Rahab the linen weaver.
 But we don’t have to worry that she was a harlot because God saves sinners of all stripes, and the blood of his Son covers them all.
 When the apostle Paul wrote to the church at Corinth and referred to various kinds of sins, especially sexual sins, he reminded them, “And such were some of you: but ye are washed, but ye are sanctified, but ye are justified in the name of the Lord Jesus, and by the Spirit of our God” (1 Cor 6:11).
 Rahab was a harlot but God saved her, washed her, and sanctified her, and she immediately left that profession.
 It’s just as well that she did though, and responded to God by faith, because in just a few days’ time the entire city – buildings, livestock, and population, would be utterly destroyed.
 Rahab and her family were saved in the nick of time.

 Rahab’s New Identity

-Rahab is still known even today as “Rahab the harlot” because this is how the bible calls her.
+Rahab is still known even today as “Rahab the harlot” because this is what the bible calls her.
 No doubt, this title is how she defined herself, and how she was defined by her community.
 Her profession, her occupation, her trade, was to sell her body to men for sex.
 In her society her profession was more acceptable than it would be in ours, we like to think, but even then she would have been looked down on – women who are easy with their favours or who sell them are despised by all, no matter what period of time or what culture they live in.
 Even today, men who have sex with as many women as they can are smiled upon benignly as just sowing their wild oats.
 But when an unmarried woman is sexually active she is called a slut, even by the very men who have sex with her or, if married, a whore.
 Some kinder or less vulgar souls may refer to her as “a fallen woman”; but whichever term one uses, none of them are respectful or kind.

 But when Rahab put her trust in the God of Israel, her identity was no longer in her sinful lifestyle and trade, or her sexuality, but in her relationship to God.
 “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new” (2 Cor 5:17).
 God had put her sins out of his sight, and David describes it thus: “He hath not dealt with us after our sins; nor rewarded us according to our iniquities.
 For as the heaven is high above the earth, so great is his mercy toward them that fear him.
 As far as the east is from the west, so far hath he removed our transgressions from us” (Ps 103:10-12).
 Rahab feared God, therefore her sins were forgiven her; and just as Jesus said to the woman caught in adultery, he likewise said to Rahab (but in her heart by way of conviction of sin): “Neither do I condemn thee: go, and sin no more” (Jn 8:11).
 And she went and sinned no more.